-From technical exercises to soloing and improvisation, this platform has allowed the bass guitar community to share and exchange musical knowledge, thus making Youtube the ultimate haven for bass players of all persuasions and skill levels.
+From technical exercises to soloing and improvisation, this platform has allowed the best bass guitar communities to share and exchange musical knowledge, thus making YouTube the ultimate haven for bass players of all persuasions and skill levels.

 In this article I'll share my favorite bass YouTube channels and videos that I most frequently use for reference, in hopes that they will inspire you as well.

 Get a FREE Guitar Tricks membership that lasts 14 days and try it out.
 If it's not for you, just cancel.
 Your membership is also backed by a 60-day money-back guarantee.

 11,000+ lessons, 1000+ song tutorials with tabs, works on all devices.

 This German-based channel highlights bassists from all over the globe.

 They feature a wide variety of musicians with different styles and playing techniques.
 Regardless of what you're looking for - acid jazz, hard core metal, a loop station solo or some double bass action - they've got a little bit of everything

 They also upload videos for gear savvy bassists, reviewing amps, basses, pedals and more.

 Exposure to the less mainstream (but still insanely talented) players is balanced with features from bass giants such as Victor Wooten, Michael League and YouTube’s very own David Caraccio.

 BassTheWorld.com brings some of the most talented and original artists together in one channel, creating a great source of inspiration for beginner and experienced bass players alike.